 Ransomware is malware used for extortion over the internet.
 It’s a buzzword that most antivirus providers form their software around now, but it’s been a threat for a while.
 It tries to lock or deny access to key files until a user pays a ransom to get those files back.

 That wasn’t always the case, though.
 Despite a brief attempt at crypto ransomware in 1989, which we will discuss later, the first notable consumer threat was misleading applications.
 They live in the ransomware category but are more accurately referred to as “scareware.”

 Examples of misleading applications are registry cleaners, disk defragmenters and fake spyware removal.
 You’d download the application, it’d run a bogus scan of your computer and report that there was an innumerable amount of problems.
 You’d then be prompted to pay the $50 or so fee to unlock the software to resolve them.

 Of course, those issues were never there and finding the file with an antivirus and removing it stopped the incessant prompting.
 Hackers jumped on the bandwagon, though, developing mock antiviruses that go through the same loop as any other misleading application.

 If you were a heavy internet user during 2010 to 2012, you’ve likely seen advertisements for rogue security software.
 Hackers hijacked the ad space on websites to show off their fake security software as if it were legitimate.

 People adapt, though.
-Hackers began applying more pressure in their schemes and, as people stopped falling for their social engineering tricks, hackers looked to force action.
-That’s how we got to the two main forms of ransomware today.
+Hackers began applying more pressure in their schemes and, as people stopped falling for their social engineering tricks, hackers looked to force action and use tactics such as Ransomware as a Service (RaaS).
+That’s how we got to the two main forms of ransomware today

 While scareware is technically a type of ransomware, it’s ineffective and no longer a threat.
 The other forms are dangerous, though, so we’ll focus on them for this guide.